2026 Simons Collaboration on Ultra Quantum Matter Annual Meeting

 Meeting Goals:

-The 2026 annual meeting of the Simons Collaboration on Ultra Quantum Matter (UQM) will survey developments in the theory of symmetries and anomalies of quantum matter, new connections between gapless and topological phases, and progress toward a general theory encompassing a large class of fracton phases.
-In addition, we will describe progress and prospects in realizing various forms of UQM in moiré materials.
+The 2026 annual meeting of the Simons Collaboration on Ultra Quantum Matter (UQM) surveyed developments in the theory of symmetries and anomalies of quantum matter, new connections between gapless and topological phases, and progress toward a general theory encompassing a large class of fracton phases.
+In addition, we described progress and prospects in realizing various forms of UQM in moiré materials.

-Mirroring the convergence of different communities in recent exciting developments, the meeting will bring together a wide spectrum of theoretical physicists cutting across traditional boundaries, aiming to plant the seeds for further progress.
+Mirroring the convergence of different communities in recent exciting developments, the meeting brought together a wide spectrum of theoretical physicists cutting across traditional boundaries to plant the seeds for further progress.

 Visit the Simons Collaboration on Ultra Quantum Matter Website